-If the suspected case involves a number of trees on an estate or public site such as a park or churchyard, especially where high numbers of visitors posing a high risk of spreading the disease, you should report it to us using our Tree Alert form.
+If the suspected case involves a number of trees on an estate or public site such as a park or churchyard, especially where high numbers of visitors pose a high risk of spreading the disease, you should report it to us using our Tree Alert form.

-Nursery owner or managers, or anyone involved in a business handling young trees and planting stock, should report suspected cases of infected trees directly to the relevant plant health authority (Fera for cases in England and Wales, or the Scottish Government).
+Nursery owner or managers, or anyone involved in a business handling young trees and planting stock, should report suspected cases of infected trees directly to the relevant plant health authority (Apha for cases in England and Wales, or the Scottish Government).